Vitalii-Chepurnyi/battle_ship_game/README.md

 ## Solved Bugs

 <ul>
-    <li>When i wrote the project, I was getting index errors because I forgotten to add and argument to functions <strong>def guess, def print</strong>.
+    <li>When i wrote the project, I was getting index errors because I forgotten to add an argument to functions <strong>def guess, def print</strong>.
     <li>Also forgot to add function call for <strong>play_game()</strong> in <strong>new_game</strong> function.
 </ul>